Rawtenstall Corporation Tramways

 Rawtenstall Corporation Tramways inspector 1932

-An inspector stands before the steam tram used in the 'last day' parade at Rawtenstall.
+An inspector (believed to be Mr E Duddington) stands before the steam tram used in the last-day parade at Rawtenstall.
 Photo courtesy of the Tramways and Light Railway Society.

 Rawtenstall Corporation Tramways inspector 1932

-Another 'last day' shot showing an inspector on Bacup Rd near Rawtenstall Town Hall, just outside the depot.
+Another last-day shot showing an inspector on Bacup Road near Rawtenstall Town Hall, just outside the depot.
 Photo courtesy of the Tramways and Light Railway Society.

 Rawtenstall Corporation Tramways inspector 1932